andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/creating-the-core-data-stack-with-backwards-compatibility-in-swift.md

 I _highly_ recommend you avoid calling it inside any of your view controllers.
 Instead, my recommendation is to call it to obtain your `NSManagedObjectContext` instance inside of the `AppDelegate's` `application(_:didFinishLaunchingWithOptions:)` function.
 From there, you can pass it _to_ your first view controller, and from that first view controller on to _other_ view controllers that need it through `prepare(for segue:sender:)`.

-For more on this &#8220;dependency injection&#8221; strategy, or if you're more of a visual learner, check out my Pluralsight course, [Core Data Fundamentals with Swift][1]!
+For more on this "dependency injection&#8221; strategy, or if you're more of a visual learner, check out my Pluralsight course, [Core Data Fundamentals with Swift][1]!
 <a name="course" class="jump-target"></a>

 <div class="resources">